 Why Anilao’s diving is so diverse

-Anilao lies on a small peninsula between Balayan Bay and Batangas Bay, in the centre of the Verde Island Passage - one of the most productive ecosystems in the world.
+Anilao lies on a small peninsula between Balayan Bay and Batangas Bay, in the centre of the Verde Island Passage – one of the most productive ecosystems in the world.
 Large bodies of water are squeezed and filtered through this channel every day, creating currents and tidal flows that swirl along the shoreline and sweep back and forth between islands.
 On their journey, these rich waters deposit larvae and nutrients from elsewhere, helping to establish and nurture vibrant pockets of life.
 Sheltered areas, such as the bays on either side of Anilao, are particularly fertile spots, creating eddies within the currents and capturing plenty of food and larvae as it passes.
-As a result, virtually every variety of juvenile fish and critter imaginable can be found here, helping Anilao tussle with other destinations such as Lembeh and Mabul to be crowned as the top muck diving destinations in the world.
+As a result, almost all of the most sought-after juvenile fish and critters can be found here, helping Anilao tussle with other destinations such as Lembeh and Mabul to be crowned as the top muck diving destinations in Southeast Asia, if not the world.

 While Anilao is undeniably most famous for its muck and macro experiences, that is far from the end of the story.
 The topography and substrate here is as varied as it gets, with brown, black and red sandy bottoms standing in stark contrast with rocky reefs, impressive drop-offs, and current-swept peaks and pinnacles.
-Vibrant, multicoloured crinoids are everywhere, and between 20-40-metres deep, Anilao also offers some unique soft coral forests, where patient divers can find rare critters such as seahorses and rhinopias.
-And don’t forget to peel your eyes from the reef once in a while, as impressive species such as barracuda and travellies can be seen hunting in the deeper sites, while turtles cruise back and forth, and reef sharks skulk past in the distance.
+Vibrant, multicoloured crinoids are everywhere, and between 20 and 40-metres deep, Anilao also offers some unique soft coral forests, where patient divers can find rare critters such as seahorses and Rhinopias.
+And, don’t forget to peel your eyes from the reef once in a while, as impressive species such as barracuda and trevally can be seen hunting in the deeper sites, while turtles cruise back and forth, and reef sharks skulk past in the distance.